S-shah93/Project-2-JavaScript-Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 [Back to top](<#contents>)

   * ### Moves Left
-    The moves left tracker lets the player know how many rounds are left, decreacing after every round until 0.
-Once the game has ended the end screen will display the end result while letting the player know if they have either won, lost or drew the game.
+    * The moves left tracker lets the player know how many rounds are left, decreacing after every round until 0.
+Once the game has ended, the end screen will display the end result while letting the player know if they have either won, lost or drew the game.

   * ### Score Tracker
     While playing the game,: